 - Harm to Persons.
-Intentionally or recklessly causing physical harm or endangering the health or safety of oneself or any other person (includes physical altercations/fighting). - · Threatening Behaviors. - Threat.
+Intentionally or recklessly causing physical harm or endangering the health or safety of oneself or any other person (includes physical altercations/fighting). - Threatening Behaviors. - Threat.
 Written or verbal conduct that causes a reasonable expectation of injury to the health or safety of any person or damage to any property. - Intimidation.
 Implied threats or acts that cause a reasonable fear of harm in another. - Bullying and Cyberbullying.
-Bullying and cyberbullying are repeated and/or severe aggressive behaviors that intimidate or intentionally harm or control another person physically or emotionally, and are not protected by freedom of expression. - Hazing.
-Defined as an act that endangers the mental or physical health or safety of a student, or that destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with or as a condition for continued membership in a group or organization.
-Participation or cooperation by the person(s) being hazed does not excuse the violation.
-Failing to intervene to prevent, failing to discourage and/or failing to report those acts may also violate this policy. - Intimate Partner/Relationship Violence.
+Bullying and cyberbullying are repeated and/or severe aggressive behaviors that intimidate or intentionally harm or control another person physically or emotionally, and are not protected by freedom of expression. - · Hazing.
+See Hazing Policy. - Intimate Partner/Relationship Violence.
 Violence or abuse by a person in an intimate relationship with another. - Stalking.
-Stalking is a course of conduct directed at a specific person that is unwelcome and would cause a reasonable person to feel fear. - Sexual Misconduct.
+Stalking is a course of conduct directed at a specific person that is unwelcome and persistent and would cause a reasonable person to feel fear. - Sexual Misconduct.
 Includes, but is not limited to, sexual harassment, non-consensual sexual contact, non-consensual sexual intercourse and/or sexual exploitation. - Public Exposure.
 Includes deliberately and publicly exposing one's intimate body parts, public urination, defecation and public sex acts.